-4.9.5 Time within Which Authorized ACES CA Must Process the Revocation Request
+4.9.5 Time within Which Authorized ACES CA Must Process the Revocation Request within two hours of CRL issuance.

-IdenTrust will revoke a certificate as quickly as practical upon receipt of a proper revocation request.
-Revocation requests shall be processed before the next CRL is published, excepting those requests received within two hours of CRL issuance.
 Revocation requests received within two hours of CRL issuance shall be processed before the following CRL is published.

+IdenTrust will revoke a certificate within two (2) business days of receipt of a proper revocation request.
+Revocation requests shall be processed before the next CRL is published, excepting those requests received